top of page

 Natchez, MS to Zavalla, TX

-As part of my fall 2025 solo journey to Big Bend and following the stretch to Natchez MS via the Trace (link to that post), I stayed the night at the Natchez Grand Hotel on the River to get ready for drive the following day.
+As part of my fall 2025 solo journey to Big Bend and beyond, and immediately following the stretch to Natchez MS via the Trace (see that post here), I stayed the night at the Natchez Grand Hotel on the River to get ready for drive the following day.
 The hotel receptionist recommended the little bar nearby, Bowie's Rabit Hole - as I got in late and was looking for any place still open for dinner.
 The bar was just across the side street from the hotel to the south.
 Both are on the Mississippi River.
 Threw back a darn good Manhattan and enjoyed their turkey po-boy.
 Yeah - I know, and yes, they've had shrimp, but I've had my fair share of shrimp po-boys when living on the gulf coast and the bartenders said the turkey was the fave there - and it was awesome.

 The next morning I hit road en route to Lufkin, crossing Louisiana into Texas at the Sabine River.
 Zavalla is a little town just east of Lufkin.
 Just east of that is a remote campground, Boykin Springs, located in the Angelina National Forest.
 This general area worked out well in terms of timing, leaving ample time to set up camp, mount the Starlink receiver and hike a bit before sundown.
 The pics below include some highlights of this stretch.